aelve/guide/INSTALL.md

 *.lock
 ~~~

 Create a repository locally and remotely.
-If you're using Github, you can avoid having to enter passwords by generate an access token and using it as username when adding a remote:
+If you're using GitHub, you can avoid having to enter passwords by generate an access token and using it as username when adding a remote:

     $ git remote add origin https://<token>@github.com/aelve/guide-database.git